iZeaoGamer/Zector/major.md

 - Optimized Entity updates (increases server tps adds delay to other world entities.
 - Added SkinAdapter things for api usage
 - Fixed Hopper transaction issue

+### Combat Logger Updates
+- Better formatting for plugin.yml
+Implement functional Creative mode checks.
+- Rename CreativeCheck() to hasCreativeCheck() for better quality codes.
+[1 / 2]
+- Creative checks no longer depend on the server’s check.
+It will now require a Player dependency, rather than implementing it to the server, making the plugin non functional.
+This changes:
+1. Parameters for setCreativeCheck(), add’s Player parameter checks.
+2. Parameters for hasCreativeCheck(), add’s Player parameter checks.
+3. Changed CreativeCheck[] formatted arrays to require player name, instead of being kept false or true without requiring player’s name input.
+4. Added onJoin() class event to prevent any future errors with hasCreativeCheck() not being recognised as false or true.
+- Reformatted the code to make it look better.
+- Fixed Syntax error
+- Rename use import from PlayerJoinEvent to PlayerLoginEvent - This is to prevent undefined index issues.
+(Server crashes upon join) because before, the task was being executed first before the onJoin() event.
+The onJoin() event allows the creative mode checks to be set to false so the plugin actually recognises a true / false phase.
+- Added $player->spawned function to The hud task.
+This check is to ensure the player must be spawned in before executing the task.
+The task can’t go first before the onJoin() event.
+Otherwise, there will be errors.

+### OTHER UPDATES
+- Added awesome nametags above your head.

+### NOTE
+## The combat logger update will be pushed to the rest of the servers soon.
+## Also note we’ll be removing the flight disabled upon Damage event, and instead, allow checks to be made within the combat timer plugin, making it a lot easier to handle, and less issues too.
+Also, less bypasses within the plugin.